Hamburg: Second World War

 The Hamburg Commonwealth War Graves Commission Cemetery is in the greater Ohlsdorf Cemetery in the north of Hamburg.

-At least 42,900 people are thought to have perished in the Neuengamme concentration camp (about 25 km outside the city in the marshlands), mostly from epidemics and in the bombing of Kriegsmarine evacuation vessels by the RAF at the end of the war.
+At least 42,900 people are thought to have perished in the Neuengamme concentration camp (about 25 km outside the city in the marshlands), mostly from epidemics and in the destruction of Kriegsmarine vessels housing evacuees at the end of the war.

 Systematic deportations of Jewish Germans and Gentile Germans of Jewish descent started on 18 October 1941.
 These were all directed to ghettos in Nazi-occupied Europe or to concentration camps.
 Most deported persons perished in the Holocaust.
-By the end of 1942 the Jüdischer Religionsverband in Hamburg was dissolved as an independent legal entity and its remaining assets and staff were assumed by the Reich Association of Jews in Germany (District Northwest).
-On 10 June 1943 the Reich Security Main Office dissolved the association by a decree.
+By the end of 1942, the Jüdischer Religionsverband in Hamburg was dissolved as an independent legal entity and its remaining assets and staff were assumed by the Reich Association of Jews in Germany (District Northwest).
+On 10 June 1943, the Reich Security Main Office dissolved the association by a decree.
 The few remaining employees not somewhat protected by a mixed marriage were deported from Hamburg on 23 June to Theresienstadt, where most of them perished.
+About 7800 Hamburg Jews were murdered in the Holocaust, of the nearly 17 thousand who had lived in the city before Hitler's rise to power.

 Post-war history

 The city was surrendered to British Forces on 3 May 1945, in the Battle of Hamburg, three days after Adolf Hitler's death.
-After the Second World War, Hamburg formed part of the British Zone of Occupation; it became a state of what was then West Germany in 1949.
+After the Second World War, Hamburg formed part of the British Zone of Occupation; it became a state of West Germany in 1949.

 On 16 February 1962, a North Sea flood caused the Elbe to rise to an all-time high, inundating one-fifth of Hamburg and killing more than 300 people.

-The inner German border – only 50 km east of Hamburg – separated the city from most of its hinterland and reduced Hamburg's global trade.
+The inner German border – only 50 km east of Hamburg – separated the city from much of its hinterland and reduced Hamburg's global trade.
 Since German reunification in 1990, and the accession of several Central European and Baltic countries into the European Union in 2004, the Port of Hamburg has restarted ambitions for regaining its position as the region's largest deep-sea port for container shipping and its major commercial and trading centre.